Joseph Chhmar Salas: Life

-In April 1975, the Khmer Rouge took power in Cambodia.
-They founded a Communist state with the name of Democratic Kampuchea, where any religion was forbidden and destruction of religious sites was frequent.
-In May 1975, foreigners were expelled, including Catholic priests and religious, while natives were forced to work in rice fields and many of them were executed.

-French Bishop Yves Ramousse was at the head of the Cambodian Church when the Khmer Rouge took power.
-Anticipating his expulsion from the country for being a foreigner, he called Salas back to Cambodia.
+In March 1975, amid the escalation of the Cambodian Civil War, Bishop Yves Ramousse was at the head of the Cambodian Church when the Khmer Rouge took power.
+Sensing that he would have to leave his beloved community, he summoned Salas back to Cambodia urgently.
+Anticipating that all foreign clergy would be expelled if the Khmer Rouge seized power, Ramousse sought to establish native leadership for the local Church.

+Salas readily obeyed and hurried back to his country.
+Salas knew that his return at this time meant accepting all the most difficult consequences that would befall him.
+Upon his departure from Paris, Salas reportedly expressed to a friend his expectation that he was returning to his country to die.

 On 14 April 1975, the Holy See appointed Salas as Coadjutor Bishop for the Apostolic Vicariate of Phnom Penh.
+He was ordained 3 days before the Khmer rouge seized Phnom Penh.

+During this turbulent period, Bishop Ramousse secretly consecrated Salas on April 6, before the official decision of the Holy See, only for him to be expelled on April 30, 1975, along with many other foreign priests and religious.

+On April 17, 1975, the Khmer Rouge took power in Cambodia.
+They founded a Communist state with the name of Democratic Kampuchea, where any religion was forbidden, and the destruction of religious sites was frequent.
+Catholics and non-Catholics were forced out of the town and cities.

-On 30 April, Bishop Ramousse was expelled from the country with many other foreign priests and religious.
-Most Cambodian priests and religious remained in the country, very few would survive.
+In May 1975, foreigners were expelled, including Catholic priests and religious, while natives were forced to work in rice fields, and many of them were executed.
+Bishop Ramousse was expelled from the country with many other foreign priests and other religious figures.
+Most Cambodian priests and religious figures remained in the country; very few would survive.
 In 1976, Bishop Ramousse resigned as head of the Cambodian Church.
-Salas became the head, but he was sent by the Khmer Rouge Regime to a rice field in Kompong Thom.
-He died of exhaustion in September 1977 in the Traing Kork Pagoda.
+Salas became the head in Kompong Thom.
+He died of exhaustion and hunger from forced labor and severe mental persecution, in September 1977 in the Taing Kork Pagoda.

 On 1 May 2015, the Cambodian Catholic Church officially opened an inquiry into the presumed martyrdom of Joseph Chhmar Salas and another 33 persons who died during the time of the Khmer Rouge regime.